 Besides the “startling” news about the origins of the human race, another stir over the history of Malaysia was raised last week when eminent Malaysian historian Professor Khoo Kay Khim declared that some of the characters and stories in Malaysia’s national historical narrative were probably mythical or did not actually exist.
 Among those figures was the warrior Hang Tuah and the Chinese princess Hang Li Po.

 Thanks to Alison for the link.
 Scholars, especially those in Southeast Asia, might be interested in the grants offered by the Henry Luce Foundation for Research Fellowships, Field Schools, Translation and a Summer Dissertation Seminar.
-More details by clicking on this link or on the image.
+More details by clicking on this or on the image.

 29 August 2007 (Jakarta Post) – If you’re in the Indonesian capital this month, do take a stop over the Jakarta History Museum to discover the history of the city in this month-long exhibition.
 This article also gives a good overview on the history of Jakarta.